ankaAR/bestiario5e/_creatures/spirit-naga.md

 ### Acciones

-***Bite.*** Ataque de arma cuerpo a cuerpo: +7 al ataque, alcance 10 pies (3 mts), una criatura.
-Impacto: 7 (1d6 + 4) piercing damage, and the target must make a DC 13 Constitution saving throw, taking 31 (7d8) poison damage on a failed save, or half as much damage on a successful one.
+***Mordisco.*** Ataque de arma cuerpo a cuerpo: +7 al ataque, alcance 10 pies (3 mts), una criatura.
+Impacto: 7 (1d6 + 4) puntos de daño perforante, and the target must make a DC 13 Constitution saving throw, taking 31 (7d8) poison damage on a failed save, or half as much damage on a successful one.